Yang Yuanqing

-Yang Yuanqing (杨元庆 (楊元慶, Yáng Yuánqìng), born 12 November 1964) is a Chinese business executive and philanthropist who is the current chairman and CEO of Lenovo.
+Yang Yuanqing (杨元庆 (楊元慶, Yáng Yuánqìng), born 12 November 1964) is a Chinese business executive and philanthropist who is the current Chairman and CEO of Lenovo.

 Early life and education

 Yang was born on 12 November 1964 to parents both educated as surgeons.
 He spent his childhood in Hefei in Anhui province.
 He grew up poor, as his parents were paid the same salaries as manual laborers.
 Yang's father, Yang Furong, was a disciplined man with strict standards.
 Yang said of his father, "If he set a target, no matter what happened, he wanted to reach it."

 While his parents wanted him to pursue a career in medicine, and he had a budding interest in literature, Yang decided to study computer science on the advice of a family friend who was a university professor.
-Yang earned an undergraduate degree in computer science from Shanghai Jiaotong University in 1986 and graduated with a master's degree from the University of Science and Technology of China (USTC) in 1988.
+Yang earned an undergraduate degree in computer science from Shanghai Jiaotong University in 1986 and graduated with a master's degree in computer science from the University of Science and Technology of China (USTC) in 1988.